FFA76/ImpedanceConverter-RasPi/docs/Hardware_instructions.md

 *Fig. 5*: Front of the strip board with with wired connections to the Inputs and Outputs of the case cover.
                     ![Figure 3](images/Front_case.png)

-To reduce noise during charge-sensitive measurements, it is advisable to use plug-in capacitors, connection cables that are as short as possible no open connections to the work surface.
+To reduce noise during charge-sensitive measurements, it is advisable to use plug-in capacitors, connection cables that are as short as possible and no open connections to the work surface.